Here are the 5 items you should consider when evaluating Wix vs WordPress:

-If you are not a technical person or have no interest, time or money to learning a bit of code, then Wix can be a good choice for you to build your website.
+If you are not a technical person or have no interest, time or money to learn a bit of code, then Wix can be a good choice for you to build your website.

-Wix provides you with a very comprehensive help center fully of user guides (text & video formats).
+Wix provides you with a very comprehensive help center fully of user guides (in both text & video formats).
 This makes it pretty easy for you to find out more about how to use various tools.